rick-yao/L4d2-plugin/l4d2_tank_draw/README.md

 7. Average health for all survivors
 8. Toggle world gravity to moon gravity
 9. Increase gravity for the lucky player
-10. Decrease health randomly for the lucky player
+10. Take damage randomly to the lucky player
 11. Kill the lucky player
 12. Kill all players
+13. Clear all players' health
+14. Disarm all players
+15. Disarm lucky player

 ## Configuration